ohnotnow/presidio-anonymiser/README.md

 # Presidio Anonymiser

-A command-line tool that reads text from a file, analyzes it for PII entities using [Microsoft Presidio Analyzer](https://microsoft.github.io/presidio/) (via Docker), and then anonymizes those entities using Presidio Anonymizer.
+A command-line tool (and optional API service) that reads text from a file, analyzes it for PII entities using [Microsoft Presidio Analyzer](https://microsoft.github.io/presidio/) (via Docker), and then anonymizes those entities using Presidio Anonymizer.

 Repository URL
 https://github.com/ohnotnow/presidio-anonymiser